lauensmr/MDExample/Workshop_Module3.md

 </project>
 ```

-Once complete with the code changes, we need to commit our changes to Git.
-This will deploy our changes to our Fargate instance.
+Once complete with the code changes, Save the file(s).
+You will need to commit the changes to AWS CodeCommit.
+This will deploy your changes to your Fargate environment.
 Run the following commands:

 ```
 git add .